We believe any real impact will only happen at scale, when everyone is included.

 The Shine Index relies on three components

-We take into account carbon emissions, water scarcity and fossil fuels involved in raw materials used to create your garnements.
-We leverage the Higg standardized assessment of raw materials for this.
+We take into account carbon emissions, water scarcity and fossil fuels involved in the primary and secondary raw materials used to create a garnement.
+The Higg standardized assessment of raw materials is used for this.

 We assess the impact of manufacturing facilities by looking at items such as their energy savings & emissions, water management, chemicals management, and waste management.
 We leverage the GAME methodology developed by Adore Me for this.

-This is how we score sustainable practises.
-We look at the fibers, the waste, the water and the chemicals used to create your favorite products.
-This is the AIM matrix we were talking about before, which still has a big place in the Shine Index.
+This is how we score eco-conscious designs.
+We look at the fibers used to create your favorite products as well as the waste, the water and the chemicals management involved.
+This is the AIM matrix referenced above, which still has a big place in the Shine Index.